 The ship is very integral to the plot by being the mode of transportation the Willard’s take to their vacation destination of Paris.
-Almost 30% of the movie was filmed with the ship [From start to 39 minutes of the 132].
+Almost 30% of the movie was filmed with the ship [The first 39 minutes of the 132 minute movie].

 The beginning starts off with shots of luxury liner row and the United States’ bow, followed by overview and close-up shots inside the United States Lines’ Pier in New York City.
 Throughout the sea portion of the movie, there are many exterior shots of the ship sailing at sea.
 When there are scenes outside with actors, there are two locations used: the First Class Game Deck (deck behind the aft funnel) and somewhere on the Sun Deck starboard-side Open Promenade.
 For the Promenade, the camera shot beyond the railing (you can see the railing in many of the shots).
 I believe they might have lowered a lifeboat down to be able to achieve this shot.

 Only one interior location, the First Class Ballroom, I can verify was shot on board.
 The rest did not have any ship location I recognized.
 These would be the Library, a dining room used for breakfast, and the family’s stateroom and adjoining hallway.
-While these locations’ styles fit the ship, they feature furniture that looked wooden, which the ship was known for its lack of, more proof that these were most likely soundstage sets.
+While these locations’ design styles fit with ship's, they feature wooden furniture.
+The SS United States was known for its lack of wooden features, more proof that these were most likely soundstage sets.

 |Look at that 'stack!
 Still from Bon Voyage!
 (1962)|